unisonweb/unisonweb-org/src/data/transcripts/ability-tutorial.md

 The interesting thing here is that the handler is taking a `[Nat]` argument, to give it a list of values to feed out each time there's a call to `systemTime`.
 Note how the handler is partially applied in the handle expression, `(systemTimeToPure rest)`.

 > Note how the case statement fails to handle receiving an empty list `xs`.
-Perhaps a better choice would be for the handler to use `Abort` to cover this case — see the [exercises](#exercises) TODO check link.
+Perhaps a better choice would be for the handler to use `Abort` to cover this case — see the [exercises](#exercises).

 ### Handling `Log`

-Now let's see a handler for our ability, `ability Log where log : Text -> ()`, which we met back [here](#log) TODO check link to examples subsection.
+Now let's see a handler for our ability, `ability Log where log : Text -> ()`, which we met back [here](#log).
 This one doesn't try to map it down to file I/O — it's just collecting the log lines and returning them in the handle expression's return value.

 ```unison:hide
 logHandler : [Text] -> Request Log a -> (a, [Text])